gourichaturvedi/FoodMania/README.md

   - `UserOrder` — Represents a user’s order, including items and charges.
   - `OrderItem` — Individual item in an order.

-## Contributing

-Fork the repo, make your changes, and submit a pull request!

 ## License

 *No license specified yet.*